-701 East Broadway, Columbia, Missouri 65201 Department Source: Community Development - Planning To: City Council From: City Manager & Staff Council Meeting Date: October 17, 2016 Re: 2017-18 Transportation Alternatives Program Grant Applications (Case #17-4) Executive Summary Public Hearing: To solicit feedback and suggestions for selection and prioritization of applications for the Transportation Alternatives Program.
+701 East Broadway, Columbia, Missouri 65201 Department Source: Community Development - Planning To: City Council From: City Manager & Staff Council Meeting Date: October 17, 2016 Re: 2017-18 Transportation Alternatives Program Grant Applications (Case #17-4) Executive Summary City staff proposes to make application for the Transportation Alternatives Program (TAP) for five potential non-motorized transportation improvement projects.
+In addition, staff requests that council prioritize the applications, as required by the TAP process.
 Discussion The Transportation Alternatives Program (TAP) provides federal funds for non-motorized transportation facilities, is administered by MoDOT, and was authorized under Section 1122 of the Moving Ahead for Progress in the 21st Century Act (MAP-21) and is reauthorized under the FAST Act.
 The application and award period for the grant opportunity will be November 1, 2016 and January of 2017, respectively.
 TAP funds may be used for the following purposes: - Construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation, including sidewalks, bicycle infrastructure, pedestrian and bicycle signals, traffic calming techniques, lighting, and other safetyrelated infrastructure, and transportation projects to achieve compliance with the Americans with Disabilities Act of 1990; - 2.
 Construction of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs; - 3.
 Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users; and - 4.
 Construction of infrastructure-related projects to improve the ability of students to walk and bicycle to school, including sidewalk improvements, traffic calming and speed reduction improvements, pedestrian and bicycle crossing improvements, on-street bicycle facilities, off-street bicycle and pedestrian facilities, secure bicycle parking facilities, and traffic diversion improvements in the vicinity of schools.
 TAP applications require a minimum 20 percent cash local match and the maximum project award is \$400,000.
 For the Central District, \$1.8 million is available for the 2017-18 application round.
 Public Works and Parks and Recreation staff have identified several projects that are eligible for this funding opportunity.
 In addition, the downtown Community Improvement District (CID) has requested that the City sponsor an eligible project.
 The application guidelines require that project sponsors must be a city, county or transportation related government